 The Mobileye anti-collision alert system is a driver assistance system integrated with telematics capabilities.
 Acting as an ‘extra pair of eyes’, the system alerts Bus Captains to vehicles, pedestrians and cyclists on the roads with visual and audible alerts, helping to reinforce safe driving behaviour and reducing the chance of accidents.

 The conventional front-facing Mobileye camera paired with a display unit is the Mobileye 560, and its newer counterpart is the Mobileye 630.
-The enhanced Mobileye Shield+ Collision Avoidance System starting with one bus in January 2017.
+The enhanced Mobileye Shield+ Collision Avoidance System was also trialled starting from January 2017, featuring vehicle blindspot protection.
 This article seeks to cover the basic functional aspects of both systems.